Michael Joseph Keyes: Bishop of Savannah

 On June 27, 1922, Keyes was appointed as the eighth bishop of the Diocese of Savannah by Pope Pius XI.
 He received his episcopal consecration on October 18, 1922, from Archbishop Michael Curley, with Bishops Denis J. O'Connell and Patrick Joseph Barry serving as co-consecrators.
 On July 11, 1934, Keyes asked parishioners in his diocese to sign a pledge from the Legion of Decency to protest "...vile and unwholesome motion pictures."

-Keyes's resignation as bishop of Savannah for health reasons was accepted by Pius XI on September 23, 1935; he was named titular tishop of Areopolis on the same date.
-After his health improved, Keyes moved back to Washington D.C. to teach moral theology again at Marist College for the next 23 years.
+Keyes's resignation as bishop of Savannah for health reasons was accepted by Pius XI on September 23, 1935; he was named titular bishop of Areopolis on the same date.
+After his health improved, Keyes moved back to Washington, D.C., to teach moral theology again at Marist College for the next 23 years.

-Michael Keyes died in Providence Hospital in Washington, D.C. on August 7, 1959, at age 83.
+Michael Keyes died in Providence Hospital in Washington, D.C., on August 7, 1959, at age 83.